marc-jones/phd_thesis/content/03_winter/02_global.md

 apex.}\label{figure:3xx:tapvswesall}
 \end{figure}

-The bias towards Tapidor specific expression observed from the overlaps of expressed genes (Figure \ref{figure:3xx:varietyvenn}) does not take into account homologue relationships.
+The bias towards Tapidor-specific expression observed from the overlaps of expressed genes (Figure \ref{figure:3xx:varietyvenn}) does not take into account homologue relationships.
-For example, within a set of *B.\ napus* genes homologous to the same Arabidopsis gene, variety specific expression of one homologue towards one variety and another homologue towards the other variety would result in the same number of homologues being  expressed in each variety.
+For example, within a set of *B.\ napus* genes homologous to the same Arabidopsis gene, variety-specific expression of one homologue towards one variety and another homologue towards the other variety would result in the same number of homologues being  expressed in each variety.
 This phenomenon will be described as compensatory expression of homologues.
 In order to investigate whether this form of compensation takes place, the number of Tapidor expressed and the number of Westar expressed copies of each Arabidopsis gene were compared (Figure \ref{figure:3xx:tapvswesall}).
 In the apex, 12.3% of Arabidopsis genes have more copies expressed in Westar relative to Tapidor, while 12.7% show the converse relationship (Figure \ref{figure:3xx:tapvswesall}a).
 However, the percentages calculated using expression data from the leaf (Figure \ref{figure:3xx:tapvswesall}b) reveal a higher percentage of Arabidopsis genes have a greater number of homologues expressed in Tapidor (16.2%) relative to Westar (10.3%).
 Within the range of 0 to 9 expressed *B.\ napus* homologues, the maximal difference in the number of expressed homologues between varieties is 5 (Figure \ref{figure:3xx:tapvswesall}).
-Percentages of Arabidopsis genes exhibiting different numbers of expressed homologues in each variety are higher than the percentages of *B.\ napus* genes exhibiting variety specific expression (Figure \ref{figure:3xx:varietyvenn}).
+Percentages of Arabidopsis genes exhibiting different numbers of expressed homologues in each variety are higher than the percentages of *B.\ napus* genes exhibiting variety-specific expression (Figure \ref{figure:3xx:varietyvenn}).
 For example, 10.3% of Arabidopsis genes have more homologues expressed in the leaf in Westar relative to Tapidor (Figure \ref{figure:3xx:tapvswesall}b), whereas 5% of *B.\ napus* genes are expressed specifically in Westar (Figure \ref{figure:3xx:varietyvenn}b).
-Given that the mapping of Arabidopsis genes to *B.\ napus* is one-to-many, this suggests that *B.\ napus* genes exhibiting variety specific expression are generally well distributed among different Arabidopsis genes.
+Given that the mapping of Arabidopsis genes to *B.\ napus* is one-to-many, this suggests that *B.\ napus* genes exhibiting variety-specific expression are generally well distributed among different Arabidopsis genes.

 \begin{figure}[htbp]
 \includegraphics{figuredirectory/tap_vs_wes_exp_flowering.pdf}